MicroEJ/docs/VEEPortingGuide/vgReleaseNotes.rst

 * the UI Pack (see upper),
 * the UI Pack C module: see :ref:`UI Pack <section_display_llapi>`,
 * and by consequence, the specific C module MicroUI over VGLite: see :ref:`section_ui_c_module_microui_vglite`.
+XXX add a reference to Nema and to :ref:`section_ui_c-module-microui-nemagfx`

 The following table describes the compatibility ranges between the VG Packs and the C modules (generic and specific):